SAP CPI Integration with ReleaseOwl

 Already Deployed: Indicates that the artifact was previously deployed, either during a retry operation or through manual completion.
 This status helps avoid duplicate deployments and provides clarity during re-runs.

-Manual Completion: If a deployment fails or times out, users can use the Manual Completion option to continue the pipeline after resolving the issue manually.
+Manual Completion: If a deployment fails or times out, users can use the Manual Completion option in ReleaseOwl to resolve the issue manually and continue the pipeline execution.

 Refresh Button Fetches the CPI runtime artifact deployment status and updates the runtime status in the deployment log.